MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_1.md

 Scrimba's JavaScriptmas annual FREE event is a wonderful way to commit to coding daily.
 It is a fun and festive event where all participants have an equal opportunity to win prizes, regardless of their skill level.

-By completing all 24 coding challenges and submitting them daily by midnight (GMT-5) time, each submission acts as a raffle ticket, so you will have up to 24 chances to win prizes!
+By completing all 24 coding challenges and submitting them daily by midnight (GMT-5) time, each submission acts as a raffle ticket, so you will have up to 24 chances to win prizes, plus unlimited more chances with submitting coding reviews!

 ---